rotundasoftware/modui-base/README.md

-# modui-base
+# About the modui suite

 The modui suite is a collection of interface components based off of Backbone.View. modui-base is the base class for all the rest of the component views.

-Each component in the modui suite can be used independently by requiring the component, for instance
+Each component in the suite can be used independently by requiring the component, e.g.

 ```
 var ModuiPopup = require( 'modui-popup' );
 ```

-The suite is intended to be used in a client-side commonjs environment along side browserify, parcelify, or cartero.
+The modui suite must be used in a client-side commonjs environment along side browserify, parcelify, or cartero.

+## modui-base

 This modui-base class simply mixes together behavior from the following backbone plugins: